-Note that if you enroll in a DMO, you will need to name a dentist for yourself and each family member that you cover.
+Note that if you enroll in the DeltaCare or DeltaCare USA DMO, you will need to name a dentist for yourself and each family member that you cover.
 You should contact the DMO directly to request an information kit, including a provider election form.